Hermelab1/printf/README.md

-This printf project is a collabrotion  project between Hermaela Birhanu and Abinet Tsegaye Wondimu.
+This printf project is a collabrotion  project between Hermaela Birhanu Gebremariam and Abinet Tsegaye Wondimu.
 In this project we write our own printf function that operate as same as the original printf fuction.